 Fertility clinics are medical facilities dedicated to helping couples and women who want to become parents but can’t for a variety of reasons.
-Fertility Clinics are bound by established ethics, but treatment options as well as procedures can vary in small ways from one to the next.
+Every clinic is bound by established ethics, but treatment options as well as procedures can vary in small ways from one to the next.

-According to Dr. Wisot, you should call various Fertility Clinics and ask about issues including:
+According to Dr. Wisot, you should call various clinics and ask about issues including:

 - The clinic’s employee turnover rate involving the medical director, doctors, and all staff.
 High turnover may be indicative of internal problems;